MacOS Catalina is here: Download and install it now on your Mac

 •See All

-Discuss: MacOS Catalina is here: Download and install it on your Mac
+Discuss: MacOS Catalina is here now: Download and install it on your Mac

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.